 MOAT tasks require LMMs to integrate up to 6 fundamental VL capabilities.
 We report the proportion of questions requiring each VL capability, the distribution of the number of VL capabilities required, and the 15 most common capability combinations required in MOAT.

-ALL existing LMMs, proprietary and open source, perform very poorly on MOAT, with the best performing model (OpenAI o1) achieving an accuracy (38.8%) less than half of that achieved by humans (82.7%).
-For individual VL capabilities, CNT, RLA, 3DTF and 3DQNT saw consistent poor performance by LMMs.
-In addition, GNDT and GNDV performance did not scale well with model size.
+ALL existing LMMs, proprietary and open source, perform very poorly on MOAT, with the best performing model (Gemini 2.5 Pro) achieving an accuracy (44.0%) about half of that achieved by humans (82.7%) on a 189-question subset with a similar capability distribution.
+For individual VL capabilities, CNT and RLA saw consistent poor performance by LMMs.
+In addition, GNDT performance did not scale well with model size.
 Please refer to our paper for more detailed analysis of the results, as well as discussion on the implication of LMM architecture choices such as tiling and built-in CoT reasoning (or 'thinking') capability.

 We intend to further increase the diversity of the tasks in MOAT, involving more capability combinations and encompassing more domains and scenarios.
 Stay tuned!